yohanespradono/magento-service-data-generator/README.md

 # magento-data-api-generator
 Generates Magento Data API Getters and Setters.

+## Description
+Are you tired having to create Magento data interface files and the implementation files over and over again?
+I am too.
+This script is for you.
+If you have the sample JSON code, you just need to create a YAML file (sample provided) and paste the JSON there.
+Run the script and it will generate all the interface files and the implementations for you based on the JSON code you provide.
 The interface files will be put into app/code/Vendor/MyModule/Api/Data/YourClassInterface.php and the implementation file will be put into app/code/Vendor/MyModule/Service/Data/YourClass.php

 ## Usage
 Clone or copy the project to [MAGENTO_ROOT]/tools/magento-data-api-generator